 - 1. A Final Plan of Work on file with the Graduate School, - 2.
 Completed 50 credits of the plan of work (including transfer credits), - 3.
-Research Residency completed, - 4.
 A Qualifying Exam Committee consisting of: - a.
 A Committee Chair from CON, - b.
 One CON faculty (with graduate faculty status), - c.
-One faculty from concentration area, - 6.
+One faculty from concentration area, - 4.
 A tentative research dissertation topic/field.